The top 6 financial fears all millennials share

 "Not having any purpose in life, with no motivation to wake up in the morning.
 I wouldn't know what to do if I felt like I didn't have a purpose in life; it's far too important to me."

-If you are like most of your peers, .
+If you are like most of your peers, finding purpose in your job is highly important.
 Doing work that fits into your value system contributes to your job satisfaction and purpose in life to justify the time you spend doing what you do.
 If you’re looking for your first job and really don’t know where to start, a possibility would be to explore management trainee programs that offer you the opportunity to try out various functions before settling on what you find most suitable for yourself.
 That said, your first job doesn’t dictate your career.
 Constantly evaluate and seek opportunities to pursue a career that gives you purpose.

 3. Not being able to afford healthcare